Chancellor’s Guidance on Churchyards & Memorials:

-This is a guide to assist (a) the bereaved; (b) funeral directors and stonemasons; and (c) incumbents, priests-in-charge, churchwardens and others with responsibility for churchyards, in relation to various issues which arise from time to time.
-It replaces the Revised Directive by the Chancellor on Churchyards and Memorials in Churchyards & Churches, issued on 1st February 1994.
-It should be read in conjunction with the Churchyards handbook (Church House Publishing 4th ed.
-2001).
+This is a guide to assist (a) the bereaved; (b) funeral directors and stonemasons; and (c) Incumbents, Priests-in-Charge, Churchwardens and others with responsibility for churchyards, in relation to various issues which arise from time to time.
+It replaces the Revised Directive by the Chancellor on Churchyards and Memorials in Churchyards and Churches, issued on 1 February 1994.
+It should be read in conjunction with The Churchyards Handbook (Church House Publishing, 4th edition, 2001).

 Save where (exceptionally) the Guidance may be applied in the case of the consecrated areas of certain civic cemeteries, the Guidance is not applicable to civic cemeteries, crematoria or other forms of public remembrance of the dead situated outside churchyards.

 Information can be found in the menu to the right to guide you on the following subjects: